DemomanApp/DemoMan/readme.md

 Development is organized [here](https://github.com/users/Narcha/projects/2).

 If you can't contribute code, you can still help:

 - Give the repo a star on GitHub 😉
 - Contribute map thumbnails
-- Report issues you come across
+- Report any issues you encounter
 - Let the devs know if you have any ideas/suggestions

 # 🛠️ Developing

+Prerequisites:

-Prerequisites: install Rust and npm.
+- Install Rust and npm.
+- Follow [this guide](https://tauri.app/v1/guides/getting-started/prerequisites) to be able to build tauri apps.

+Once that's done:

 1. Clone the repository and run `npm install`.
 2. Start the program by running `npm run tauri dev`.